GuillermoBustosPerez/Original-Scraper-Mass-Calculator/README.md

 ## **Version numbers rules**

-The present application has three level versioning numbers.
-These versioning numbers are aimed for further expansion and improvement of the application.
+The present application has a three level versioning numbers.
+That is because this app is conceived in a dynamic way, meaning that in the future it can be improved and expanded.

 **Versioning number level 1 (v.0.0.1)**.
 Contemplates minor changes such as: